misskey-dev/browser-image-resizer/README.md

 ### Outputs

-A Promise that yields an Image Blob
+A Promise that yields an Image Blob or OffscreenCanvas

 ### Output Image Specification
 The output image is derived from `OffscreenCanvas.convertToBlob`.